fatehmehmood123/Mess-Menu/API-METHODOLOGY.md

 # API Methodology

-> **For Developers:** Need help with the codebase or menu management?
+> For help with the codebase or menu management, contact: [taahabz@gmail.com](mailto:taahabz@gmail.com)
-> Contact: **taahabz@gmail.com**

 ## Overview

-This app fetches mess menu data dynamically from a backend API.
-Menu items are cached for 1 hour to improve performance and reduce API calls.
+The app fetches mess menu data dynamically from a backend API.
+Responses are cached for the current calendar day (same-day caching) to reduce API calls and improve performance.

 ## Configuration